Nova-UTD/navigator/docs/Planning/junction_manager.md

 ### Publishers
 *   '/grid/stateful_junction' ([OccupancyGrid](https://docs.ros2.org/foxy/api/nav_msgs/msg/OccupancyGrid.html)): Defines the current junction cost
 *   '/node_statuses' ([DiagnosticStatus](https://docs.ros2.org/galactic/api/diagnostic_msgs/msg/DiagnosticStatus.html)): Sends out the diagnostic status of the car

+## Methods
+resizeOccupancyGrid(): This method resizes the received occupancy grid to match the expected size and format.
+It downsamples and trims the grid to ensure it has the correct dimensions.

+junctionIsOccupied(): This method checks if a junction is occupied based on the occupancy and junction grids.
+It erodes both grids to denoise them and then checks for overlap to determine if the junction is occupied.

+egoCanEnter(): This method determines if the ego vehicle can enter a junction.
+It considers various conditions, including if the ego vehicle has recently stopped, if the junction is occupied, and if the joystick button is pressed.

+getWeightedArray(): This method converts an OccupancyGrid message into a numpy array and scales it by a given factor, returning the resulting array.